 “Man, that’s balls.”
 Slim said.

 Something moved in and around past their legs in the grass like a snake in the water.
-They took off running, dropping the bottles into the rustling, unmowed, surf, Gary holding Penny’s hand so tightly that he fell with her when her skirt got wrapped around her legs.
-He put his hand over her mouth so she wouldn’t scream because Slim was screaming.
+They took off running, dropping the bottles into the rustling, unmowed, surf.
+Gary held Penny’s hand so tightly that he fell with her when her skirt got wrapped around her legs.
+He put his hand over her mouth so she wouldn’t scream.
+Slim was screaming.
 A sound like a branch cracking came from somewhere in front of them.
 Slim started shouting, “My arm!
 My arm!”

 “Ssshhh.”
 Gary whispered in her ear.
-The grass wrapped around them like a blanket.
 He slipped his pocket knife out, opening it with one hand.
-Her breathing loud, her eyes searching his.
 Something grabbed her foot.

 “Nooo.”
 She cried.
 Gary hung onto her.